HistoryThis section has been translated automatically.

 Rare; currently about 200 cases have been reported in world literature, although a significantly higher incidence can be assumed.
 The incidence is clearly increasing.
 No gender preference (in contrast to systemic scleroderma).

 Clinical featuresThis section has been translated automatically.

-- Integument: Plaque-shaped and/or diffuse, board-hard (wooden) thickening and hardening of the skin, subcutis and underlying muscles with brownish, yellowish discoloration.
-Occasionally also papules and subcutaneous nodules.
-Beginning of the skin changes on the extremities, then spreading to the trunk.
-Face usually left out.
-Often in the course of bending contractures with wheelchair use.
+Integument: Plaque-like and/or diffuse, board-hard (woody) thickening and induration of the skin, subcutis and underlying muscles with brownish, yellowish discoloration.
+Occasional papules and subcutaneous nodules.
+Skin lesions begin on the extremities, then spread to the trunk.
+Face usually excluded.
+Frequent flexion contractures in the course with need for a wheelchair.
 Burning pain, itching.

-- Extracutaneous manifestations: weakness, muscle pain.
-In individual cases extensive fibrosis and calcification of the diaphragm, the psoas muscle and the kidneys have been observed.
+Extracutaneous manifestations: weakness, muscle pain.
+Extensive fibrosis and calcification of the diaphragm, the psoas muscle and the kidneys have been observed in isolated cases.

 HistologyThis section has been translated automatically.

 |Scleromyxoedema||nephrogenic systemic fibrosis|